 - Extended Time: Begin the test at same time as the class, and continue until the extended time expires.
 The professor may start the test earlier and have the student finish at the same time as the class if there is a time commitment after the regularly scheduled test time.

-If the professor is unable to provide testing accommodations as described above, please follow the procedures for taking tests in the office of Academic Advising & Testing as described on the reverse side of this document, and on the Testing Accommodation Form
+If the professor is unable to provide testing accommodations as described above, please follow the procedures for taking tests in CASA as described on the Testing Accommodation Form.

 Note Taker Accommodations

-Students with documentation on file in the office of Academic Advising & Testing who are eligible to receive note taking accommodations, can receive these accommodations by using the following process:
+Students with documentation on file in CASA who are eligible to receive note taking accommodations can receive these accommodations by using the following process:

-- The student picks up the Note Taker: Proof of Eligibility Form from the office Academic Advising & Testing, informing professors of note taking accommodations.
+- The student picks up the Note Taker: Proof of Eligibility Form from CASA and informs professors of note taking accommodations.

-- The Academic Advising & Testing office encourages professors to make arrangements with another student in the class allowing the Academic Advising & Testing office to electronically copy his/her notes on a regular basis.
+- CASA encourages professors to make arrangements with another student in the class allowing CASA to electronically copy his/her notes on a regular basis.

-If the professor is unable to arrange note taking accommodations as described above, the the office of Academic Advising & Testing will secure a note taker.
+If the professor is unable to arrange note taking accommodations as described above, CASA will secure a note taker.

 Textbooks in Audio Format Accommodations

-Students with documentation on file in the office of Academic Advising & Testing who are eligible to receive textbooks in an alternate format, may receive these accommodations by using the following process:
+Students with documentation on file in CASA who are eligible to receive textbooks in an alternate format may receive these accommodations by using the following process:

-- Submit a Request for Alternative Text Format to the office of Academic Advising & Testing for all required texts as soon as you are registered each semester.
+- Submit a Request for Alternative Text Format to CASA for all required texts as soon as you are registered each semester.

-- Notify the office of Academic Advising & Testing of any schedule changes as soon as possible.
-Even a section change could impact the text.
+- Notify CASA of any schedule changes as soon as possible.
+Even a section change could impact the list of required textbooks.

 - The following information will be needed for each textbook that is requested.